Pool Ambrocio: Career

-He won the bronze medal in his event at the 2022 Bolivarian Games held in Valledupar, Colombia.
+Ambrocio won the bronze medal in his event at the 2022 Bolivarian Games held in Valledupar, Colombia.
 He won the silver medal in his event at the 2022 South American Games held in Asunción, Paraguay.

+In 2024, Ambrocio competed at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his second match.
+Ambrocio also competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey without qualifying for the Olympics.